Cascais-Portugal.com

 Cascais Marina

-Museu do Mar Rei Dom Carlos I - King Carlos' former seaside residence now houses an engaging museum celebrating Cascais' fishing heritage through model boats and maritime artefacts.
+Museu do Mar Rei Dom Carlos I - King Carlos' former seaside residence now houses an interesting museum detailing Cascais' fishing heritage through model boats and maritime artefacts.

 Praia de Carcavelos

-Below is an interactive map which shows the best sights of Cascais (green) and of the surrounding area (blue).
-Note: Zoom in or out to see the location of all of the points
+Below is an interactive map showing the best sights of Cascais (green) and the surrounding region (blue).
+Zoom in or out to see all of the locations.

-Sights of Cascais (green): 1) Condes de Castro 2) Boca do Inferno cliffs 3) Praia da Rainha 4) Cascais to Estoril promenade 5) Casa de Santa María and lighthouse 6) Casa das Histórias Paula Rego 7) Fortress da Luz de Cascais 8) Parque Marechal Carmona 9) Cascais Marina 10) Museu do Mar Rei Dom Carlos I
+Sights of Cascais (green): 1) Condes de Castro 2) Boca do Inferno cliffs 3) Praia da Rainha 4) Cascais to Estoril promenade 5) Casa de Santa María and lighthouse 6) Casa das Histórias Paula Rego 7) Cidadela de Cascais 8) Parque Marechal Carmona 9) Cascais Marina 10) Museu do Mar Rei Dom Carlos I

 Sights of Cascais region (blue): 1) Sintra 2) Lisbon 3) Cabo da Roca 4) Praia de Carcavelos 5) Praia do Guincho 6) The N247 7) Guincho beach 8) Oeiras coastal promenade 9) Oitavos Dunes golf course 10) Casino Estoril

-The following section while detail the highlights of Cascais in greater depth
+The following section will detail the highlights of Cascais in greater depth

 This striking canary-yellow villa stands as Cascais' most whimsical architectural gem, a neo-gothic fantasy commissioned in 1902 by Irish tobacco millionaire Jorge O'Neil.
 Designed by Luigi Manini (who also created Sintra's Quinta da Regaleira), the mansion ingeniously incorporates a 17th-century stone tower into its romantic design, connected by a covered bridge that has become an iconic Cascais landmark.